viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 ## Generating output

 To make sure that nothing was missed, click the Validate Design button in the toolbar of the diagram window (or press F6).
 You will probably get a message that there are unassigned address segments.
 Click Yes for auto-assigning them.
+I discovered that Vivado will ask you about auto-assigning addresses only if you have the Address Editor open (Windows|Address Editor).
+If it wasn't open, open the Address Editor and re-run the Validate Design.

 HDL Wrapper for the diagram needs to be created: Go to Sources|Design Sources, right-click on "system", select "Create HDL Wrapper", and select "Let Vivado manage wrapper".